EASTERN VENEZUELA BIRDING TOUR: DETAILED ITINERARY

 The endemic Green-tailed Emerald and the diminutive, range-restricted Rufous-shafted Woodstar sometimes visit flowering trees in the coffee plantations and with luck, we will find one or both.

-Further to the east lies the anvil-shaped Paria Peninsula, which is a prolongation of the Venezuelan coastal cordillera (in itself an extension of the Andes) that starts far to the west in the state of Yaracuy and continues even further east through the islands of Trinidad and Tobago.
+Further to the east lies the anvil-shaped Paria Peninsula, which is the end point of the Venezuelan coastal cordillera that starts far to the west in the state of Yaracuy.
+Geologically speaking, the cordillera resurfaces in the islands of Trinidad and Tobago.

-Providing we can access a very special area, we will spend a night in the peninsula so that we can see the pretty but endangered endemic Paria (or Yellow-faced) Whitestart, which has the habit of constantly fanning its tail and which tends to follow flocks of Bay-headed and Speckled Tanagers, and the spectacular endemic Scissor-tailed Hummingbird, which is best located by checking tubular red flowers in the lower canopy.
+Providing conditions at the time allow, we will spend one night not far from the peninsula so that we can see two additional endemic birds: the pretty but endangered Paria (or Yellow-faced) Whitestart, which has the habit of constantly fanning its tail and which tends to follow flocks of Bay-headed and Speckled Tanagers, and the spectacular Scissor-tailed Hummingbird, which is best located by checking tubular red flowers in the lower canopy.

-Whilst we find dry scrub at sea level, higher up the vegetation rapidly becomes more verdant.
-Part of the original forest has been altered into farmland, but patches of undisturbed forest still remain.
-Still higher up, coffee and cocoa plantations appear (with the original forest trees providing the necessary shade).
-Above an altitude of 2600ft (800m) the mountains are almost continually covered in cloud and this gave the highest peak in the peninsula, Cerro Humo (‘Smoke Mountain’), its name.
+Whilst there is dry scrub at sea level in the Paria, higher up the vegetation rapidly becomes more verdant.
+Part of the original forest has been altered into farmland or coffee plantations, but areas of undisturbed forest remain.
+Above an altitude of 2600ft (800m) the mountains are almost continually covered in cloud and this state of affairs gave the highest peak in the peninsula, Cerro Humo (‘Smoke Mountain’), its name.

 Eastern Venezuela: Day 6 This morning we set out for the immense Orinoco Delta where we will spend two nights.